 Now you can help feed families throughout the year.
 We know that many of those who need assistance at Passover may also need some support at other times of the year.
-Jewish Family Service Food Pantry provides kosher food once a month to families and individuals in need.
+Jewish Family Service Heldman Family Food Pantry provides an emergency supply of food and personal care items to families and individuals in need.
 Won’t you please consider a donation to help at Passover time and throughout the year?

 For more information or to volunteer, contact